Donderstal/IRL_RPG/README.md

 ### LOG

 #### JUN 2, 2020
+* Reordering some sprite animation functionalities
+* Making some Sprite funcs more generic for use in cinematics

+#### JUN 2, 2020
 * Moving map & sheet data to client JS to reduce HTTP requests
 * Cleaning up some NPC's from maps
 * Adding a new Robot sprite